History of virology: 1920–1940: Early research

 D'Herelle travelled widely to promote the use of bacteriophages in the treatment of bacterial infections.
 In 1928, he became professor of biology at Yale and founded several research institutes.
 He was convinced that bacteriophages were viruses despite opposition from established bacteriologists such as the Nobel Prize winner Jules Bordet (1870–1961).
 Bordet argued that bacteriophages were not viruses but just enzymes released from "lysogenic" bacteria.
 He said "the invisible world of d'Herelle does not exist".
 But in the 1930s, the proof that bacteriophages were viruses was provided by Christopher Andrewes (1896–1988) and others.
 They showed that these viruses differed in size and in their chemical and serological properties.

 In 1940, the first electron micrograph of a bacteriophage was published and this silenced sceptics who had argued that bacteriophages were relatively simple enzymes and not viruses.

 Numerous other types of bacteriophages were quickly discovered and were shown to infect bacteria wherever they are found.
 Early research was interrupted by World War II. d'Herelle, despite his Canadian citizenship, was interned by the Vichy Government until the end of the war.

 Modern era

 Knowledge of bacteriophages increased in the 1940s following the formation of the Phage Group by scientists throughout the US.
 Among the members were Max Delbrück (1906–1981) who founded a course on bacteriophages at Cold Spring Harbor Laboratory.
 Other key members of the Phage Group included Salvador Luria (1912–1991) and Alfred Hershey (1908–1997).
+Together with Delbruck they were jointly awarded the 1969 Nobel Prize in Physiology or Medicine "for their discoveries concerning the replication mechanism and the genetic structure of viruses".
 During the 1950s, Hershey and Chase made important discoveries on the replication of DNA during their studies on a bacteriophage called T2.
-Together with Delbruck they were jointly awarded the 1969 Nobel Prize in Physiology or Medicine "for their discoveries concerning the replication mechanism and the genetic structure of viruses".
 Since then, the study of bacteriophages has provided insights into the switching on and off of genes, and a useful mechanism for introducing foreign genes into bacteria and many other fundamental mechanisms of molecular biology.